International River Committees

 International Commission for the Protection of the Rhine (ICPR)

-All the countries through which the Rhine flows work together in the International Commission for the Protection of the Rhine (ICPR) on the sustainable development of the Rhine and its flood plains and on ensuring that all waters in the river basin are in good condition.
-In the ICPR, Rijkswaterstaat works together with its partners and makes cooperation arrangements on aspects such as data, modelling and knowledge, as well as prediction products for water distribution.
+All the countries through which the Rhine flows work together in the International Commission for the Protection of the Rhine (ICPR) to ensure the sustainable development of the Rhine and its flood plains and to ensure that all the waters in the river basin are in good condition.

 International Commission for the Hydrology of the Rhine basin